Biden and Xi hold first discussions since November, talk Taiwan and tech

 The US House of Representatives, for instance, recently took actions against the China-based company ByteDance.
 Last month, it called for ByteSance to sell its US-based operations within six months, or see its marquee product — the social media app TikTok — banned within the country.

 House leaders said the measure was aimed at preventing user information from being passed to the Chinese government, leading to potential threats to national security.
+Biden has signalled his willingness to sign such a bill.

 The House bill has yet to pass the Senate, however.
 If it were to be signed into law, the bill would likely face legal challenges in the US over free speech concerns.